 The plugin will be loaded automatically unless the configuration is set otherwise.
 As a result, it will also load all its clusters automatically.

 Your module is now ready to be used in your Filament Panel.
-Use the following commands during development to generate new resources, pages, widgets and clusters in your module:
+Use the following commands during development to generate new resources, pages, widgets, plugins, panels and clusters in your module:

 Follow the interactive prompts to create a new resource in your module.